-The user can enter a measured value for methane slip from the digester, or an estimated value is calculated based on an emission factor which is based on a compilation of measurements from the EgMet system (2.3% slip).
-What is included in the estimated emission factor is dewatering, milling and mixing tank and digester (Mganusson & Yngvesson, 2023).
-Digester tanks, dewatering and sludge storage are included in the selected emission factor.
+The user can enter a measured value for methane slip from the digester, or an estimated value is calculated based on an emission factor which is based on a compilation of measurements from the EgMet system.
+It is important to remember that if there is a measured value, but the value is zero, i.e., there are no emissions, the user should enter a low value (e.g., 0.00001 or similar) otherwise the tool applies the estimated value instead of the measured value.

+What is included in the estimated emission factor is dewatering, milling, and mixing tank and digester (Mganusson & Yngvesson, 2023).
+Digester tanks, dewatering and temporary sludge storage are included in the selected emission factor.
 Emissions from hygienisation of sewage sludge is included in section 3.2.7 below.
 Data for emissions are requested in the unit kg methane per year, relevant conversion factors can be found at the beginning of the manual.